awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-classiclink.md

 **Region Support**

-You can modify the VPC peering connection options in the following regions:
+You can modify the VPC peering connection options in the following Regions:
 + US East \(N\.
 Virginia\)
 + US West \(N\.
 California\)
 + US West \(Oregon\)